ruby-processing/JRubyArt/README.md

 ```
 However such sketches must be run with `k9 run sketch.rb`, however you can do 'k9 wrap sketch.rb` which converts bare sketches to a class wrapped form.

+###Ruby Versions

+jruby-1.7.19 (when sketches run with jruby command)

+jruby-9.0.0.0.pre1 also seems to work

+or

+ruby-2.1.2+ (when sketches are run using k9 command, ie using jruby-complete)

 ### Using netbeans as an ide for JRubyArt

 See [netbeans][]